inbo/protocolhelper/.github/CONTRIBUTING.md

 # Contributing to protocolhelper

 This outlines how to propose a change to protocolhelper.
-For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).
+For more detailed info about contributing to this package, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).

 ### Fixing typos